rohingosling/parametric-functions/README.md

 ### Symbolic Solution to Parametric Cubic Polynomial

-The `solve_cubic_coefficients` function implements a symbolic solution for the coefficients of a cubic polynomial, given two turning points.
+The `solve_cubic_coefficients` function uses the Python package `sympy`, to implement a symbolic solution for the coefficients of a cubic polynomial, given two turning points.
 ```Python
 solve_cubic_coefficients ()
 ```